Glossary of Steel Construction Terms

 Trim: The light gauge metal used in the finish of a building, especially around openings and at intersections of surfaces.
 Sometimes referred to as flashing.

-Truss: A structure made up of three or more members, with each member designed to carry a tension or compression force.
+Truss: A truss is a structure made up of three or more structural members, with each member designed to carry a tension or compression force.
 The entire structure then acts as a beam.

 Uplift: Wind load on a building, which causes a load in the upward direction.